kv5h/tfvar-export/README.md

 ## Remarks

-- Only variable value is covered, hence description will NOT be updated or described.
 - Outputs with type of `string`, `number` or `bool` are created/updated as `hcl = false` and the others as `hcl = true`.
   - Reference: